mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 	        "url": "https://developer.atlassian.com/"
 		},
 	````
 	This names your add-on in in your JIRA instance, and essentially makes it yours.
-Feel free
-	to enter your own information here.
-For the `key` field, use alphanumeric characters,
-	dashes, periods, and underscores.
 1. Replace the content of `modules` with a [`generalPages` module](../modules/jira/general-page.html):
 	````
      "generalPages": [

 	    {
 	        "key": "activity",
 	        "location": "system.top.navigation.bar",